Douglas B-66 Destroyer: Northrop X-21

 The Northrop X-21 was a modified WB-66D with an experimental wing, designed to conduct laminar flow control studies.
 Laminar-flow control was thought to potentially reduce drag by as much as 25%.
 Control would be by removal of a small amount of the boundary-layer air by suction through porous materials, multiple narrow surface slots, or small perforations.
-Northrop began flight research in April 1963 at Edwards Air Force Base, but with all of the problems encountered, and money going into the war, the X-21 would be the last experiment involving this concept.
+Northrop began flight research in April 1963 at Edwards Air Force Base, but with all of the problems encountered, and money going into the war, the X-21 was the last experiment involving this concept.